 Let us take some time off crying over the waste of tax payers money that is SAA to congratulate Ethiopian Airlines on its 100 aircraft milestone.
 With its latest acquisition, a Boeing 787 Dreamliner, it is the first african airline to reach that feat.

-The carrier is a SOE (State Owned Enterprise) success story, a business that has surpassed its competitors (EgyptAir, Kenya Airways and South African Airways) to become Africa’s largest airline which also operates Africa’s largest aviation training academy.
+The carrier is a SOE (State Owned Enterprise) success story.
+Now Africa’s largest airline, (surpassing EgyptAir, Kenya Airways and South African Airways) it also operates Africa’s largest aviation training academy.

 In 2010, after exceeding goals which it had set for itself for that year, the airline embarked on a 15 year development plan named “Vision 2025”.
 It includes increasing the number of destinations to 90 by the year 2025 (CEO Tewolde Gebremariam announced it already reached 100 destinations), increasing its fleet, passenger traffic, cargo etc. According to their website, the airlines vision is “To become the most competitive and leading aviation group in Africa by providing safe, market driven and customer focused passenger and cargo transport, aviation training, flight catering, MRO and ground services by 2025”.